mozes20/ponteFrontendHegedusMozes/README.md

 ## Usage

+### Login into the Application

+The application has a simple login page.
+Enter the username and password to login.

+demo username: ponte

+demo password: ponte

 ### List Contacts

 The home page lists all the contacts.
 You can navigate through the pages using the "Next" and "Previous" buttons.